Best Inflatable Paddle Boards (iSUPs), 2023

 Now the only other thing that comes into the performance is the paddle.
 So what paddle you get with these boards will determine a bit of your performance.
 However, I don’t make a huge remark about the paddles as you can easily just upgrade a paddle.
 Most companies will offer you a discount on an upgrade if you are already buying a board (so don’t be scared to ask!!).
 The best paddle here is the NIXY I believe.
-It’s a got a slim blade that is also quite light thanks to less materials.
+It’s got a slim blade that is also quite light thanks to less materials.
 Though because it’s been shaped with the ridges it is still quite strong and doesn’t flex.
-The Blackfin and Atoll paddles – both carbon fibre, are quite similar as are the iRocker and ThursoSurf – both fibreglass.
-The ISLE paddle comes in last here as it’s aluminium and bit heavier/clunkier than the others.
+The Sea Gods and Cruiser Ultra paddles – both carbon fiber, as are the ThursoSurf paddles.
+The BlueFin paddle comes in last here as it’s a bit heavier/clunkier than the others.

 How they Compare: Stability